stracquadaniolab/baghera/docs/createdata.rst

 .. autofunction:: baghera_tool.preprocess.generate_snp_file

-The function uses a tsv table as input and merges it with the annotated ld score table.
+The function uses a **tsv** table as input and merges it with the annotated ld score table.

 SNPs input types
 +++++++++++++++++++

-There are different input types managed by the code, specified in the parameter, use the `-t <type>` parameter.
+There are different input types managed by the code, specified in the parameter, use the `-i <type>` parameter.

 We recommend the use of the **position** option, however we provide functions to directly process data that we have been using for this project.